HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 > Moreover, global atmospheric models are less accurate in the tropics, because their ability to parameterize realistically the subgrid scale processes such as convection, which are dominant in tropics, is not as good as the numerical representation of the resolved baroclinic dynamics, which is dominant in the extratropics.

+> At the same time, the tropics are much harder to model, because of the difficulties associated with parameterizations of cumulus convection, which is much more influential in the tropics than in the extratropics.

 random error growth rate in an imperfect model
 : operational forecast error + logistic equation
 $$\frac{dv}{dt} = (bv+s)(1-v)$$